 - ½ Cup Flavorless oil

 - 8 oz Full Fat Cream cheese (Room temperature, not cream cheese spread)

 - 1 tsp Vanilla Extract

-- Frosted cupcakes stay good for a few hours at room temperature.
-For a longer storage, keep them in refrigerator for upto 2 days.
+- Frosted cupcakes stay good for up to a day at room temperature.
+For a longer storage, keep them in refrigerator.
+They will last for 3-4 days there.

 - Unfrosted cupcakes freeze well for 2 months.
 Thaw them in the refrigerator or on the counter before frosting.